AI tools for ecommerce

 Who it's for: Small merchants, content teams, and customer support teams that want a low-friction way to produce and iterate copy.

-Short example: Paste a product spec sheet and ask ChatGPT for three tone variations of a product description (concise, playful, technical), then A/B test them on product pages.
+Short example: Paste a product spec sheet and ask ChatGPT for three tone variations of a product description (concise, playful, technical), then A/B test them in product pages.

 2. Jasper